vippsas/vipps-recurring-api/README.md

 ## How it works

-* [How it works](vipps-recurring-api-howitworks.md): An overview of how the Recurring API works.
+* [How it works](./how-it-works/vipps-recurring-api-howitworks.md): An overview of how the Recurring API works.
-* [Vipps Login + Vipps Recurring](vipps-login-recurring-howitworks.md): Learn how you can use Login and Recurring together.
+* [Vipps Login + Vipps Recurring](./how-it-works/vipps-login-recurring-howitworks.md): Learn how you can use Login and Recurring together.
+* [How it works: Recurring API with variable amount](./how-it-works/vipps-recurring-api-variable-howitworks.md): Learn about using variable amounts.
+* [How it works: Recurring API with campaign](./how-it-works/vipps-recurring-api-campaigns-howitworks.md): Learn about using Recurring campaigns.
+* [Recurring API with Vipps Login](./how-it-works/vipps-login-recurring-howitworks.md): Learn about using Recurring with Vipps login.
+* [Implementation inspiration](./how-it-works/vipps-recurring-api-inspiration-howitworks.md): Get inspiration for how to use Recurring.

-## Next steps
+## Getting started

 See
 [Getting started](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/vipps-getting-started)